- Sashité for Developers

 }

-Black pawn has the movement capability to Capture en passant only when white pawn is in Diminished State (- modifier), indicating vulnerability.
+Black Pawn has the movement capability to Capture en passant only when the white Pawn is in Diminished State (- modifier), encoding its vulnerability.

 Multiple Destinations